 Regulatory Authority for NOAA Involvement

-We work with the Bureau of Ocean Energy Management and offshore wind developers to ensure the protection of and to determine how offshore wind projects affect endangered or threatened species, marine mammals, fisheries, marine habitats, and fishing communities.
+We work with the BOEM, other federal and state agencies, and stakeholders to assess and how offshore wind projects affect endangered or threatened species, marine mammals, fisheries, marine habitats, and fishing communities and work to protect these important resources.
 Our authorities derive from:

 NOAA Fisheries New England/Mid-Atlantic Regional Activities